Seraphina (novel): Reception

 Reception for Seraphina has been positive, with the book gaining starred reviews from eight review sites and being listed by the Center for Children's Books.
 Kirkus Reviews also praised the book, calling it "splendid".
 A reviewer for The Washington Post commented that Hartman was able to "infuse [the] tired trope [of fictional dragons] with fresh blood".
 SFX gave the novel four and half stars, citing the prose as "beautiful".
 The Quill & Quire also remarked that the book stands out from "standard dragon fare", with the language and music themes in the book working well with Hartman's prose.
-Publishers Weekly chose the book as one of its "Best New Books for the Week of July 9, 2012", saying that "there’s a lot to enjoy in Hartman’s debut".
+Publishers Weekly chose the book as one of its "Best New Books for the Week of July 9, 2012", saying that "there's a lot to enjoy in Hartman's debut".
 Reviewers for the School Library Journal praised Hartman's style as well as the narration for the audiobook.

 Awards

-Seraphina was a finalist for the Canadian 2012 Governor General's Literary Award in the category of Children's Text.
-Seraphina was shortlisted in 2013 for the Waterstone's Children's Book Prize in the teen book category, and won the 2012 Cybils Award for best young adult fantasy or science fiction novel.
+Seraphina was a finalist for the Canadian 2012 Governor General's Award in the category of Children's Text.
+Seraphina was shortlisted in 2013 for the Waterstones Children's Book Prize in the teen book category, and won the 2012 Cybils Award for best young adult fantasy or science fiction novel.
 On January 28, 2013, it also received the 2013 William C. Morris Award, awarded to best young adult book published in the US by a debut author.
-It was runner-up for the 2013 William L. Crawford Fantasy Award.
+It was runner-up for the 2013 Crawford Award.
 In the UK, Seraphina placed on the longlist for the CILIP Carnegie Medal 2013, with the shortlist announced in March 2013.
-Seraphina also reached the finals for the 2012 Kitschies Golden Tentacle Award and the Andre Norton Award.
+Seraphina also reached the finals for the 2012 Kitschies "Golden Tentacle" Award and the 2012 Andre Norton Award.